mgutz/gorazor/README.md

 </html>
 ```

+The first block of template instructs  `razor` how to generate the function.
+The
-We declared a layout function with a signature of
+layout declares a function with a signature of

     (title string, css razor.SafeBuffer, body razor.SafeBuffer, js razor.SafeBuffer)

 The arguments are used in the template body and denoted with `@`.

-Let's now define
-a view `views/index.gohtml` which uses the layout.
+Let's now define a view `views/index.gohtml` to use the layout.

 ```html
 @meta {